Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Abstract

 \section{Abstract}

-The paper presents a mathematical model for an industry inspired problem of vibration isolation applied to a cluster of elastic fluid-filled containers.
-We develop a systematic approach employing full fluid-solid interaction and Floquet-Bloch waves in periodic multi-scale systems.
-The analytical findings are accompanied by numerical simulations, including frequency response analyses and computations in the transient regime.
+This paper presents a mathematical model for an industry-inspired problem of vibration isolation applied to elastic fluid-filled containers.
+A fundamental problem of suppression of vibrations within a finite-width frequency interval for a multi-scale fluid-solid system has been solved.
+We have developed a systematic approach employing full fluid-solid interaction and dispersion analysis, which can be applied to finite and periodic multi-scale systems.
+The analytical findings are accompanied by numerical simulations, including frequency response analyses and transient regime computations.